March 20, 2026

 3.5De Morgan’s Laws

-To handle more diverse theorems and propositions, I will delve deeper into logical expressions.
+To handle a wider variety of theorems and propositions, let’s delve a little deeper into logical formulas.

 5.Intuitionistic Logic

-In this episode, I explained the basic rules of mathematics.
-Next time, let’s try proving a theorem from actual axioms!
+This time, we explained the basic rules of mathematics.
+Next time, let’s actually prove a theorem from specific axioms!